maxiboom1/Electron-keystroker/esp32 cpp/README.md

   - Users see a clear, inline red-colored error message: "**No match, try again**".
 - Removed unused `sendUnauthorizedResponse` function for cleaner backend code.
 - Tested with external power supply.

+#### V 1.01:
+- Migrating to esp-idf, which has optimized libraries to work with ESP32.